calvinKLyeung/BPlusTreeDBMS/README.md

 - ```Insert(int key, std::string value)```: Insert the key:value pair to the corresponding leaf node while also maintaining the self-balanced condition of the B+Tree by splitting nodes and promoting key to upper level.

 - ```Delete(int key)```: Delete the key and the corresponding value from the B+Tree.
-It go to the leaf node to delete the key:value pair while also maintaining the self-balanced condition of the B+Tree by splitting and merging nodes.
+It goes to the leaf node to delete the key:value pair while also maintaining the self-balanced condition of the B+Tree by splitting and merging nodes.

 ## Node Class
 What is in a node: <br>